-Council Business Travel accounts for 3% (225 tonnes) of the Council's internal carbon footprint.
+Council Business Travel accounts for 2% (164 tonnes) of the council's internal carbon footprint.
 Authorised staff use their own cars and public transport for business travel.

-Action Plan Continually improve by: Reduce: Offset: Encourage staff to adopt sustainable transport options such as cycling and walking, car sharing, public transport and ultra-low emission vehicles.
-Encourage staff to adopt sustainable transport options such as cycling and walking, car sharing, public transport and ultra-low emission vehicles.
-To explore the options for using electric pool vehicles (EVs) for business travel.
-Consider a corporate Smart Travel Plan for staff and members to reduce our carbon impact through cutting the amount of travel (e.g. video conferencing), using cars more efficiently and switching to public transport, walking and cycling.
-Providing realistic alternatives to lone driving (also known as 'single occupancy car use'); making these alternatives more attractive Reducing people's need to travel, for example through flexible working practices.
+- Encourage staff to adopt sustainable transport options such as cycling and walking, car sharing, public transport and ultra-low emission vehicles - To explore the options for using electric pool vehicles (EVs) for business travel - Consider a corporate Smart Travel Plan for staff and members to reduce our carbon impact through cutting the amount of travel (e.g. video conferencing), using cars more efficiently and switching to public transport, walking and cycling - Providing realistic alternatives to lone driving (also known as 'single occupancy car use'); making these alternatives more attractive; and - Reducing people's need to travel, for example through flexible working practices.

-4.3.
-Other Contributions to Carbon Neutral Target
+3.3.
+Other Contributions to Carbon Neutral Target Working Practices

-Working Practices

 Although not always measurable in terms of CO2 emitted, it is essential to ensure that the council's working practices help achieve positive outcomes across all three priorities.
 This can include how we select our suppliers, how staff and councillors use our buildings and deal with inefficiencies and engage with new initiatives.